 The restricted news paywall is a severe problem.
-People that can’t afford rent aren’t paying a monthly fee for news.
-These people are now less informed because news organizations haven't figured out a business model that makes sense.
+People that can’t afford rent aren’t paying for news.
+These people are less informed because news organizations have yet to find a business model that makes sense.

 - Don’t pay for information behind a paywall.

-- Create open source versions of paywalled content.
+- Create open-source versions of paywalled content.

 - Support services like Unpaywall, Open Access Button, and Kopernio.